SalmaLilad/ML--Police_Search_Project/README.md

 ---

+##  AI Assistance Disclosure

+This README was prepared with the assistance of an AI agent to enhance structure, clarity, and technical documentation quality.
+All project code, architecture, and experimental results were implemented, and verified by me without any AI use.
+I provided the outline, structure and content for this ReadME and the AI assistant was used exclusively for documentation, drafting, formatting, and summarization purposes.

+---

 >  *“Data science is not just about prediction — it’s about understanding the patterns that shape human impact.”*

 ---